NINAnor/sscd/README.md

 ### 3. Download YOLOv3 weights for focus and circuli detectors

-  - Download the file `yoloV3_checkpoints.zip`, containing the trained yolo weights for the two detectors, from [this link][3] (790MB total size, so perhaps time for a break and a strong cuppa?)
+  - Download the file `yoloV3_checkpoints.zip`, containing the trained yolo weights for the two detectors, from [this link][3] (790MB total size, so perhaps time for a break and a cuppa?)

   - Unzip `yoloV3_checkpoints.zip` **inside the subdirectory `SSCD/data/`**.

   - Quick check: e.g. for the focus detector, the path to the directory comprising its weights MUST be `SSCD/data/yoloV3_checkpoints/focus_detector`

-  - That's it - installation (probably) done!
+  - That's it: installation (probably) done!

 [3]: https://www.dropbox.com/sh/xm2zmoz7h9g5nqi/AACfwx7_JQmUkcNK8ePXetkta?dl=0